 - Assign administrator role - this action is instead performed in Keycloak

-- Configure Measurement schema - by default the AIP Node Database (delivered as a Docker container with AIP Console) will be configured to host the Measurement schema.
+- Configure Measurement schema - by default the Node Database (delivered as a Docker container with Console) will be configured to host the Measurement schema.
 CAST highly recommends configuring a dedicated CAST Storage Service/PostgreSQL instance for this instead.
 See Measurement schema below.

 CAST Storage Service/PostgreSQL instance management

-The Measurement schema is required for consolidating snapshot data from all AIP Nodes for display in the CAST Health Dashboard.
-The initial start-up wizard no longer prompts you to define your Measurement schema and CAST Storage Service/PostgreSQL host - instead AIP Console is preconfigured to use the built-in AIP Node Database, therefore if you do not wish to use this host, ensure you configure an alternative host
+The Measurement schema is required for consolidating snapshot data from all Nodes for display in the CAST Health Dashboard.
+The initial start-up wizard no longer prompts you to define your Measurement schema and CAST Storage Service/PostgreSQL host - instead Console is preconfigured to use the built-in Node Database, therefore if you do not wish to use this host, ensure you configure an alternative host

 Embedded CAST Dashboards (Health and Engineering)